infor-cloud/widget-sdk/docs/getting-started.md

 ## Download the Widget SDK

-The latest Widget SDK deliverable can be found on the [Homepages Widget SDK GitHub page](https://github.com/infor-cloud/homepages-widget-sdk).
+The latest Widget SDK deliverable can be found on the [Widget SDK GitHub page](https://github.com/infor-cloud/widget-sdk).

 ### What's Included
 {: .no_toc }